A Date with the Future

-A Date with the Future (照亮你) is an upcoming Chinese television series starring William Chan and Zhang Ruonan.
+A Date with the Future (照亮你) is a Chinese television series starring William Chan and Zhang Ruonan.
 It is based on the novel 'Shi Guang Ru Yue' (时光如约) by Xiao Lu(筱露).
 The series started filming on November 19, 2021, at Shenzhen and finished in April 2022.

+The series premiered on June 2, 2023 on Jiangsu TV and Tencent in mainland China.
+It was also aired on the same day on Viu, WeTV, Starhub, Astro, Viki and various other platforms in Singapore, Malaysia, Vietnam, Thailand, Indonesia, Philippines, Japan, South Korea, Europe and USA.

 Synopsis

 During an earthquake rescue mission, firefighter Jin Shichuan (William Chan) made a 10-year promise to Xu Lai (Zhang Ruonan) in order to calm her down.
 Ten years later, Xu Lai returns as a journalist who is also a search dog trainer.
-Together with Jin Shichuan, who is now a fire station chief, they work together to fulfill that promise.
+Together with Jin Shichuan, who is now a fire station captain, they work together to fulfill that promise.